xebialabs/xl-release-kubernetes-operator/documentation/docs/manual/integrating-with-identity-service.md

 issuer can be found in the Identity Service Client section, in the OIDC config that can be downloaded from there.

-To check rolesClaimName value, decode the ID token to get the roles path.
+To check rolesClaim value, decode the ID token.
+[Here](https://docs.xebialabs.com/v.22.2/deploy/concept/deploy-oidc-with-keycloak/#test-public-rest-apis) you can find how to fetch token.
+Use [jwt](https://jwt.io/) to decode ID token.
+Get the roles path from decoded value - this is rolesClaim.

 ## 3. Deploy Release
 Deploy Release and navigate to the Release site in the browser.
 Log in to the XLR with user from the Identity Service.